tonyfrommaine/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
 Since the data is already broken out by 5 minute intervals for each day, it should be
 aggregated by the time intervals.

+Overview of steps in this phase:
 1. Build the 5 minute slices
 2. Calculate the mean for each 5 minute interval
 3. Create a plot to reprsent the 5 minute intervals across all days